Persuaded Search: Preliminary Analysis

-Intuitively, if the payoff from the outside option is $\underline \theta$, then a random draw from $G$ yields a higher payoff than the outside option with probability one.
-Thus, $c_G(\underline\theta)=m_\varnothing-\underline\theta$.
-In contrast, if the payoff from the outside option is $\bar \theta$, then there is zero probability that a random draw from $G$ yields a higher payoff than the outside option.
-Thus, $c_G(\bar\theta)=0$.
-Additionally, as the payoff of the outside option increases, the probability that $G$ yields a higher payoff than the outside option decreases.
-Even when $G$ yields a higher payoff than the outside option, the surplus over the outside option decreases.
-These two properties combined imply that $c_G(x)$ is a decreasing and convex function of $x$.
+Intuitively, if the payoff from the outside option is $\underline \theta$, then a random draw from $G$ yields a higher payoff than the outside option with probability one, so $c_G(\underline\theta)=m_\varnothing-\underline\theta$.
+In contrast, if the payoff from the outside option is $\bar \theta$, then there is zero probability that a random draw from $G$ yields a higher payoff than the outside option, so $c_G(\bar\theta)=0$.
+Additionally, consider two outside options with payoffs $x$ and $x'$ with $x'>x$; a draw $m$ from $G$ is more likely to exceed $x$ than $x'$, and even if $m$ exceeds both, $m-x>m-x'$.
+These two properties combined imply that $c_G(x)$ is a weakly decreasing and convex function of $x$.
 Convexity further implies that $c_G(x)$ is left- and right-differentiable for all $x\in\Theta$.
-We focus on the right derivative for our purposes.\footnote{Both the left and right derivatives of $c_G$ are well-defined as $G$ is c\`adl\`ag.
-The left derivative is given by $\partial_-c_G(x)=G(x_-)-1$. $c_G$ is differentiable everywhere but at the mass points of $G$.}
+It suffices to consider only the right derivative for our purposes.